F23-CS-407/project/backend/README.md

 ```

 Returns
-Error message or "Logged out"
+Error message or "Deleted account"

 ## Debug Endpoints (only exposed when testing)